Topological Characterization of Consensus in Distributed Systems

-(i) We define two new topologies on the execution space, which allow to reason about sequences of local views of a certain process, rather than about configuration sequences.
-If this process is a fixed one ($p$), the resulting \emph{$\{p\}$-view topology} is induced by a pseudo-metric $d_{\{p\}}(\alpha,\beta)$ based on the common prefix of $p$'s local views in the executions $\alpha$, $\beta$.
-Alternatively, this process can be the last one to notice a difference between executions, which gives rise to the \emph{minimum topology} induced by the pseudo-semi-metric $d_{\min}(\alpha,\beta)=\min_{p\in[n]}d_{\{p\}}(\alpha,\beta)$.
+\textbf{Contributions.} Building on our PODC'19 paper~\cite{NSW19:PODC} devoted to consensus in dynamic networks under message adversaries~\cite{AG13}, the present paper provides a complete topological characterization of both the non-uniform and uniform deterministic consensus solvability/impossibility border for general distributed systems with benign process and/or communication faults.
+To achieve this, we had to add several new topological ideas to the setting of Alpern and Schneider~\cite{AS84}, as detailed below, which not only allowed us to deal with both closed and non-closed models, but also provided us with a topological explanation of bivalence~\cite{FLP85} and bipotence~\cite{MR02} impossibility proofs.
+In more detail:

-(ii) Since the set of possible views is not necessarily finite, the product topologies built on the execution space are not compact \emph{a priori}.
-Fortunately, the space of sequences of process-time graphs \cite{BM14:JACM}, which are finite, comes to our rescue: Since the local transition function $\tau$, which maps sequences of admissible process-time graphs to the corresponding admissible executions $\Gamma$, is continuous, the resulting product subspaces \emph{are} compact.
+(i) We introduce a simple generic system model for full-information protocols that covers all distributed system models with benign faults we are aware of.
+We define new topologies on the execution space of general distributed algorithms in this model, which allow us to reason about sequences of local views of (correct) processes, rather than about global configuration sequences.
+The \emph{$p$-view topology} is defined by a distance function $d_p(\gamma,\delta)$ based on the common prefix of $p$'s local views in the executions $\gamma$ and $\delta$.
+The uniform and non-uniform minimum topology are induced by the last (correct) process to notice a difference between two executions.
+In the appendix, we introduce process-time graphs~\cite{BM14:JACM} as a succinct alternative to configuration sequences in executions, and show that they are equivalent w.r.t.\ our topological reasoning.
+This is accomplished by instantiating our generic system model as an ``operational'' system model, based on the widely applicable modeling framework introduced by Moses and Rajsbaum~\cite{MR02}.

-(iii) We show that consensus can be modeled as a continuous decision function $\Delta$, which maps an admissible execution to its unique decision value.
-In conjunction with the above results, this allows us to prove that consensus is solvable if and only if all the decision sets, i.e., the pre-images $\Gamma_v=\Delta^{-1}[\{v\}]$ resp.\ $PS_v=\tau^{-1}\bigl[\Delta^{-1}[\{v\}]\bigr]$ for every decision value $v$, are separated in our topologies.
-We also provide a universal consensus algorithm, which relies on this separation.
-Moreover, we show that separability is equivalent to broadcastability of the connected components (in the sense that there is a process that is heard by all processes in every sequence in a connected component).
+(ii) We show that consensus can be modeled as a continuous decision function $\Delta$ in our topologies, which maps an admissible execution to its unique decision value.
+This allows us to prove that consensus is solvable if and only if all the decision sets, i.e., the pre-images $\Sigma_v=\Delta^{-1}(v)$ for every decision value $v \in \V$, are disconnected from each other.
+We also provide a universal uniform and non-uniform consensus algorithm, which rely on this separation.